elisee/Modrog/README.md

 ## Tasks

+    - (Gameplay) Implement drag'n'drop inventory management with list of items on the ground
     - (Network) Track player view for each player, including fog-of-war chunks so we can resend on reconnection
     - (Api) Have a setup phase and then prevent making further changes to entity kinds, tile kinds, etc.
     - (Gameplay) Implement Rogventure-style combat with hits & projectiles